astropy/astropy-APEs/APE12.rst

 and to change all occurrences of ``packagename`` and other user modifiable variables to Jinja template placeholders such as ``{{ cookiecutter.package_name }}``.

+A draft implementation is `here <https://github.com/Cadair/package-template/tree/cookiecutter>`_.

+As well as the changes to the package template the documentation in the Astropy docs regarding the package template will be significantly signified.

 Backward compatibility
 ----------------------